-There are four basic types of financial aid available: Scholarships, Grants, Employment, and Loans.
-The Financial Aid Office will determine a student’s eligibility for awards based on the information from her/his aid application.
+There are four basic types of financial aid available: scholarships, grants, employment, and loans.
+Financial Aid and Scholarships will determine your student’s eligibility for awards based on the information from their aid application.
 As we are made aware of scholarships that have been awarded to a student, we will add those to the award package, and make any necessary adjustments to other awards – as total awards cannot exceed the student’s cost of attendance budget.
 Review information on the various types of aid programs at CSULB.

 Applying for Financial Aid

-Although you must be admitted before you can receive a financial aid offer at CSULB, you should apply for aid before being admitted.
-You can file the financial aid application (FAFSA or CA DREAM Application) as early as October 1 each year.
-The “Priority” or On-Time deadline for consideration of California or CSULB Grant aid is March 2nd.
+Although your student must be admitted before they can receive a financial aid offer at CSULB, they should apply for aid before being admitted.
+Your student can file the financial aid application (FAFSA or CA Dream Application) as early as October 1 each year.
+The poriority deadline for consideration of California or CSULB Grant aid is March 2.
 Some awards have limited funding, and are awarded on a first come, first served basis – so apply as early as possible to be considered for all types of aid.

-All award notifications, correspondence, and information regarding financial aid are sent to your student by email and through her or his MyCSULB account.
+All award notifications, correspondence, and information regarding financial aid are sent to your student by email and through their MyCSULB Student Center.

-The Financial Aid Application (FAFSA or CA DREAM Application) is based on income and resources from a prior tax year.
-We realize that students and families may have extraordinary circumstances and that financial situations can change – and that these changes may not be reflected on the aid application.
+Your student's financial aid application (FAFSA or CA Dream Application) is based on income and resources from a prior tax year.
+We realize that students and families may have extraordinary circumstances and that financial situations can change – and that these changes may not be reflected on your student's aid application.

-These changes to income or resources can significantly impact your ability to meet the student’s educational costs.
-CSULB’s Office of Financial Aid is here to assist you and can guide you through the process of submitting a Special Circumstances Appeal to have your situation (and possibly financial aid) re-evaluated.
+These changes to income or resources could significantly impact your ability to meet your student’s educational costs.
+We are here to assist you and can guide you through the process of submitting an Income Appeal to have your situation (and possibly financial aid) re-evaluated.

 In order to have a Special Circumstance Appeal reviewed, you student must be admitted.
 You can find appeal forms available on the Enrollment Services Forms page starting in April.

 Follow Up on the Financial Aid Application